jd7h/pritchard/README.md

 Data mining on public security advisories.

 ### Etymology
-This repository was named after [Francis Pritchard](http://deusex.wikia.com/wiki/Francis_Pritchard), the sassy head of Security from Deux Ex: Human Revolution.
+This repository was named after [Francis Pritchard](http://deusex.wikia.com/wiki/Francis_Pritchard), the snarky head of Security from Deux Ex: Human Revolution.

 ### Idea
 I want to find out whether we can successfully assign